Penn Traffic: Big Bear

-Keeping Up

-In the early and middle 1990s Penn Traffic continued to grow as it acquired and built other supermarkets in and near its primary markets.
-During this time, Penn Traffic entered the Buffalo and Erie markets with the Quality trade name and made substantial investments to enhance its store base and distribution network, while maintaining steady growth in cash flow and profitability.
+In the early and middle 1990s, Penn Traffic continued to grow as it acquired and built other supermarkets in and near its primary markets.
+During this time, Penn Traffic entered the Buffalo, New York and Erie, Pennsylvania markets with the Quality trade name and made substantial investments to enhance its store base and distribution network, while maintaining steady growth in cash flow and profitability.

-Phil Hawkins and PR problems

 In 1997, Hirsch hired Phil Hawkins, who was credited with saving the Vons supermarket chain in California.
-Hawkins, forced to cut costs, fired 325 employees, including all five division heads, some with 20 years or more with Penn Traffic.
+Hawkins cut costs and fired 325 employees, including all five division heads, some with 20 years or more with Penn Traffic.
 As CEO, Hawkins replaced USDA Choice meat in its butcher shops with a cheaper grade meat.
-In an effort to reposition its stores as focused on "value", rather than time-tested formulas within specific markets that had worked for the chains, Hawkins slashed expenses by using generic grocery bags, postponing store maintenance and reducing benefits to employees as well.
-In the Columbus market, prices did not uniformly drop and competitors like Kroger and Meijer regularly beat Big Bear in third-party cost comparisons.
-Customers noticed the changes, and unhappy with what they saw and were experiencing, stopped shopping.
+In an effort to reposition its stores as value-focused, Hawkins slashed expenses by using generic grocery bags, postponing store maintenance, and reducing benefits to employees.
+In the Columbus market, prices did not uniformly drop and competitors, including Kroger and Meijer regularly beat Big Bear in third party cost comparisons.